 The simplest way to reduce your expenditure on gas is to avoid aggressive acceleration and stick to a steady, moderate speed on the highway.

-Food and drink is the easiest way for costs to get out of hand on a road trip.
+Food and drink are the easiest way for costs to get out of hand on a road trip.
 It’s much cheaper to prepare food yourself than to eat out often, although visiting restaurants is a fun part of the journey.

-That’s why we recommend deciding in advance what your budget is for eating out, then preparing food whenever possible
+That’s why we recommend deciding in advance what your budget is for eating out, then preparing road trip food in advance whenever possible.